Medical Bills After a Car Accident

 Physical Therapy

-Many car accident injuries require physical therapy as part of the healing process.
+Many car accident injuries require physical therapy as part of the rehabilitation and healing process.
 If you suffered broken or fractured bones or damage to soft tissue like muscles, ligaments, or tendons, you will likely attend at least a few physical therapy sessions.
 The good news is that you can also seek compensation for these sessions, so you don’t have to pay out-of-pocket.

 Seeking Compensation for Future Medical Bills